-- A vision features a compelling picture or image of what the school can become - A vision is a destination, the actions are the road map - A vision is feasible and attainable - A vision is connected to and articulates deeper values and hopes for the future - A vision needs to be translated into actions and plans that can be implemented - A vision will die if not regularly communicated
+- A vision features a compelling picture or image of what the school can become - A vision is a destination, the actions are the road map - A vision is feasible and attainable - A vision is connected to and articulates deeper values and hopes for the future - A vision needs to be translated into actions and plans that can be implemented - A vision will die if not regularly communicated will focus heavily on what it means to Be.
+Mindful-Intentional-Purposeful.

-Welcome to Peoria Rex Academy at Old Main.
+Welcome to Peoria Flex Academy at Old Main